Permanent

 Made of Steel and Fused Glass

-Artist Statement: "Butterfly" was created during the Covid-19 quarantine, it represents to me how I hope we as a world can emerge from this global crisis, with renewed respect and appreciation for ourselves and the world we live in.
+Artist Statement: “Butterfly” was created during the Covid-19 quarantine, it represents to me how I hope we as a world can emerge from this global crisis, with renewed respect and appreciation for ourselves and the world we live in.
+I am thankful to be in a position to create.
+I draw my inspiration from ancient cultures and nature.
+It is with honor and respect that I create what I do.
+Working in a variety of mediums, glass, metal, and painting I hope to bring my appreciation forward.

-About the Artist: Kris Vermeer is a self-taught artist of remarkable skill who enjoys working with a variety of mediums, from fused glass to painting to metal sculpture.
+Kris Vermeer is a self-taught artist of remarkable skill who enjoys working with a variety of mediums, from fused glass to painting to metal sculpture.
 Her work appears in public and private collections in the Pacific Northwest but can also be found in the private collections of two Nobel Prize winners and the British Attenborough family.

 FLIGHT

-C.J.
-Rench
+CJ Rench

 Made of Stainless Steel and Acrylic Panels